JonathanYK/MicroServicesRabbitMQ/README.md

-This project made in order to demonstrate simple microservices connection with a QueueManager on RabbitMQ platform.
+This project made in order to demonstrate microservices connection with a QueueManager on RabbitMQ platform.

-There is 2 standalone projects CLIENT and SERVER:
+There is 2 standalone projects: CLIENT and SERVER:

 Server: